cyphercodes/faxmail/README.md

 transport_maps = regexp:/etc/postfix/transport.reg
 ```

-In main.cf I also had to add the below to get it to work:
+In `/etc/postfix/main.cf` I also had to add the below to get it to work:

 ```ini
 propagate_unmatched_extensions = canonical, virtual, alias